 Progression of skills and knowledge

-To ensure there is progression whilst exploring the same topic, each Subject Leader has set out a specific set of skills and knowledge which should be taught within each year group.
+To ensure there is progression whilst exploring the same topic, we have set out the specific set of skills and knowledge which should be taught in each subject over the 7 years at primary school.
 These skill and knowledge progressions are used when planning each topic to break down the learning for each subject, within each year group, into smaller stepping stones.
 They give teachers a step-by-step guide for the order in which the content of a subject should be taught.
 This ensures that children develop the specific skills needed, in a logical order, to achieve the overall goal.
 It also ensures that, as units are revisited each year, the specific skills and knowledge focused upon are a clear development of the children's prior learning.